-Here we aim to demonstrate how interactive visualization tools provide an efficient and effective means of exploring and communicating the ever-expanding array of data inputs and model outputs.
-We especially highlight the use of interactive visuals inside dynamic documents called “dashboards”.
+Fisheries scientists are a part of this trend and, as such, there are a growing number of interactive tools available that facilitate the exploration and communication of fisheries science.
+For instance, they can be used to disseminate real-time information for dynamic ocean management (Maxwell et al. 2015; Hazen et al. 2018), explore hindcasts and projections from various habitat suitability models (McHenry et al. 2019), and evaluate different fisheries management approaches (Goethel et al. 2019; Miller et al. 2019) (see Appendix A for more examples).
+Such tools complement static documentation as they allow audiences to explore data and models in ways not amenable to static formats and, in the process, they improve accessibility and augment communication efforts.
+These will be helpful tools to utilize as we proceed through an age of heightened scientific scrutiny (McInerny et al. 2014), and here we aim to promote their use in fisheries science by demonstrating a series of interactive visualization tools built to aid in the peer review of stock assessments.

+We first demonstrate the application of interactive tools to data that are commonly presented in stock assessments to show how they can simplify the detailed exploration of data from long-term monitoring programs.
+Second, we focus on the modeling aspect of stock assessment and demonstrate how interactive tools can be used to explore, diagnose and communicate results from an integrated assessment model.
+This structure corresponds to two important steps in the stock assessment process: 1) data exploration, and 2) data modeling.
+In both cases interactive visuals are nested inside dynamic documents called “dashboards”.
 The concept of using a dashboard was borrowed from the business community where they are frequently used to group a series of interactive visuals and tables to provide at-a-glance views of key performance indicators.
-We first demonstrate the application of these tools to data that are commonly presented in stock assessments to show how they can simplify the detailed exploration of data from long-term monitoring programs.
-Second, we focus on the modeling aspect of stock assessment and demonstrate how interactive dashboards can be used to explore, diagnose and communicate results from an integrated assessment model.
-This structure corresponds to two important steps in the stock assessment process: 1) data exploration, and 2) data modeling.
-In each case, the dashboards were constructed within the framework of the R programming language (R Core Team 2017) and the RStudio IDE (RStudio Team 2015) using three or more of the packages listed in Table (Table 1).
+These dashboards were constructed within the framework of the R programming language (R Core Team 2017) and the RStudio IDE (RStudio Team 2015) using three or more of the packages listed in Table 1.
+See Supplement 1 for a “getting started” tutorial that highlights one approach to constructing a dashboard using R; using this as a guide, an R user can start constructing basic dashboards within a day.

 Table 1: Names and descriptions of the key packages used to build the interactive applications presented in this paper.
 Descriptions are directly from the DESCRIPTION file of each package.